Structure and contents

 - Various training methods and opportunities: traditional ex-cathedra lessons, workshops, seminars, individual and group work, company visits and other teaching methods are part of the course.

-- Optional international exchanges with other universities: especially in the fifth semester, the student can spend a semester on mobility at prestigious partner universities.
+- Optional international exchanges with other universities: especially in the fifth semester, students can spend a semester on mobility at prestigious partner universities.